-- Private zones: zones in which population density is the highest and private operators have the economic incentives to deploy their own FttH network using private funding.
-There is a full infrastructure-based competition in these zones. - AMIII zones61: zones in which population density is less high.
-In this zones, private operators deploy their networks mainly on based on co-investment agreements via which only one operator deploys its network (network operator) and other (commercial) operators can have access to such network either through co-investments agreements (by groups of 5% of lines or through wholesale line rental agreements.
-Network operators in AMII zones are engaged to achieve network deployment by 2022. - AMEL62: zones with socio-economic and investment conditions comparable to AMII zones, but with less density and lower economies of scale.
+- AMEL70: zones with socio-economic and investment conditions comparable to AMII zones, but with less density and lower economies of scale.
 The deployment of FttH network in these zones is done through the same mechanisms as the AMII zones.
 The main difference resides in the targeted dates to achieve dull FttH deployment.
-In AMEL zones, network operators are engaged to achieve network deployment by 2025. - RIP zones63: mostly rural areas in which the economic viability of network deployment is not guaranteed.
+In AMEL zones, network operators are engaged to achieve network deployment by 2025. - RIP zones71: mostly rural areas in which the economic viability of network deployment is not guaranteed.
 In these zones, the roll-out of FttH is subsidized by local government.
 The choice of the network operator that deploys the network is done locally through calls for tenders managed by local government.